… things that pass and pass and pass, and keep on and keep on and keep on coming.

 It seems fairly easy now to see what was taking place in 1984 (in this reality, not Orwell’s book) that raised the ante and set the wheels in motion for mankind’s frantic re-write of nearly everything he touched for the next 59 years.
 Advancing technologies had far outpaced man’s ability to understand them in the context of a future happy ever after.

-As compared to epochs… in just a couple of breaths (decades) and with a whimper not a boom the printed book will have drawn its last and final breath.
-And then, just a Compu-Man decree later… completely forgotten as a unique human experience.
+As compared to epochs… like in just a couple of short breaths (decades), and with a tiny weak whimper instead of a boom… the printed book will have drawn its last and final breath.
+Poof.
+And then, in less than thirteen Comp-u-Man decrees later… books will be completely forgotten as having been one of man’s great leap forward in the human experience.

-In 1984 the improbable visionary Steve Jobs unveiled his company’s newest version of the “home computer” which he dubbed “Macintosh”.
-Computing machines for individual persons was a fast growing burgeoning market turned consumer juggernaut, which Jobs helped create and pioneer throughout it’s early formative stages.
-What Jobs wanted was to not only make computing fun, he insisted on making it friendly.
-With attractive graphical interfacing anyone could operate his/her computer with little or no training and without interacting with the “code”, or long strings of 1s and zeros which gave the computer its instruction set.
-Touring a Xerox research lab for ideas, Jobs and his crew had unknowingly stumbled onto the smoking gun… a graphical interface based on raster imaging, or raster graphics, using a pointer instead of a keyboard.
+In 1984, an improbable visionary, Steve Jobs unveiled his company’s newest version of the “home computer” which he dubbed “Macintosh“.
+Computing machines for individual persons was a fast growing, burgeoning market turned consumer juggernaut which Jobs was helping to create and pioneer throughout home computing’s early formative stages.
+What Jobs wanted was to not only to make computing fun, he insisted on making it friendly.
+With attractive graphical interfacing (Jobs innovation: the mouse) anyone could operate his/her computer with little or no training and without interacting with the computer’s internal “code”, or long strings of 1s and zeros (programming) which gave the computer its operating instruction set.
+Touring a Xerox research lab kicking tires for ideas, Jobs and his crew had unknowingly stumbled onto the smoking gun… a graphical interface based on raster imaging, or raster graphics, using a pointer instead of a keyboard.

-Raster imaging meant that it was not only possible, but easy to represent ANY image on a computer screen or printout in dot-graphical form, without the alphabetical and numerical representational calculations which most computer programs utilized up to then.
-The idea of computing almost overnight evolved from simple calculating devices into an entirely new species; a creative graphic arts generating imagination machine.
+Raster imaging meant that it was not only possible, but easy to represent ANY image on a computer screen or printout in a dot-graphical format, and without the alphabetical and numerical representational calculations which most computer programs utilized up till then.
+The idea of home computing almost overnight evolved from simple calculating devices into an entirely new species; a creative graphic arts generating imagination machine.

-Looking back, I clearly remember having an immediate if hazy understanding of a much bigger picture when I first witnessed the Macintosh in action.
-Although, this significance was not readily apparent to everyone, even at one of the most sophisticated and high quality printers in the U.S. Traditions die hard and lithographic printing was as traditional any production process ever invented.
-Ink runs through many a printer’s veins.
+Looking back, I clearly remember having an immediate albeit hazy understanding of having seen a much bigger picture when I first witnessed the Apple Macintosh in action.
+Although, this significance was not readily apparent to everyone, working at one of the most sophisticated high quality printers in the U.S. had prepared me well for that moment.
+Yes, traditions die hard and lithographic printing has been as traditional as any print production process ever invented.
+Oil based ink runs through many a printer’s veins…

-Snowballs take time to pick up size, then speed accelerates until… was it a snowball’s chance in hell?
+Snowballs take time to gain size, then speed accelerates until… was it a snowball’s chance in hell?

 Being young, I was pretty certain that the implications were much more far reaching than a few dyed-in-the-wool “old” men were willing to dream.
 My friend, The Book‘s fatal story parallels our own in many ways since constant progress suggests adaptation to technology, and that suggests… that nothing is sacred or certain except continuous progress or change.
 “Embrace change” became the mantra, and disruptive change was soon upon us all.